-Category I Student Offenses with No Principal Discretion (except as otherwise precluded by law) Category II Student Offenses with Limited Principal Discretion Category III Student Offenses with Broad Principal Discretion Possessing, selling, or furnishing a firearm.
-Causing serious physical injury to another person, except in self-defense.
-Caused, attempted to cause, or threatened to cause physical injury to another person.
-(Unless, in the case of "caused," the injury is serious.
-First offense of possession of marijuana of not more than one ounce, or alcohol.
-Sold, furnished, or offered a substitute substance represented as a controlled substance.
-Brandishing a knife at another person.
-Possession of any knife, explosive, or other dangerous object of no reasonable use to the pupil.
-Caused or attempted to cause damage to school or private property.
-Stole or attempted to steal school or private property.
-Possessed or used tobacco.
-Committed an obscene act or engaged in habitual profanity or vulgarity.
-Unlawfully selling a controlled substance.
-3. Unlawful possession of any controlled substance (except for the first offense of no more than an ounce of marijuana, and over-the-counter and prescribed medication) Possessed, offered, arranged, or negotiated to sell any drug paraphernalia.
-Knowingly received stolen school or private property.
-Possessed an imitation firearm.
-Engaged in harassment, threats, or intimidation against a pupil or group of pupils or school district personnel.
-4. Committing or attempting to commit a sexual assault or committing a sexual battery (as defined in 48900[n]).
-4. Robbery or extortion.
+Category I Student Offenses with No Principal Discretion (except as otherwise precluded by law) Category II Student Offenses with Limited Principal Discretion Category III Student Offenses with Broad Principal Discretion 4.
+Committing or attempting to commit a sexual assault or committing a sexual battery (as defined in 48900[n]).
+43 4.
+Robbery or extortion.
 Engaged in sexual harassment.
 Caused, attempted to cause, threatened to cause, or participated in an act of hate violence.
 Made terrorist threats against school officials or school property, or both.
 Willfully used force or violence upon the person of another, except in self-defense.
-5. Possession of an explosive Assault or battery upon any school employee.
+5. Possession of an explosive 5.
+Assault or battery upon any school employee.
 Harassed, threatened, or intimidated a pupil who is a complaining witness or witness in a disciplinary action.
 Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma.
 Engaged in, or attempted to engage in, hazing, as defined in Section 32050.
 Engaged in an act of bullying, including, but not limited to, bullying committed by means of electronic act directed specifically toward a pupil or school personnel.
 Aided or abetted the infliction of physical injury to another person (suspension only).
-Engaged in, or aided another in, academic dishonesty, including, but not limited to, cheating, plagiarism, alteration of grades or academic marks, or theft or unpermitted review of tests prior to testing.
-Intentionally "hacked" or broken into a School or School affiliated technology system.

-A decision to expel a pupil for any of the above acts shall be based on a finding of one or both of the following: (1) other means of correction are not feasible or have repeatedly failed to bring about proper conduct, (2), due to the nature of the act, the student's presence causes a continuing danger to the physical safety of the pupil or other.
+A decision to expel a pupil for any of the above acts shall be based on a finding of one or both of the following: (1) other means of correction are not feasible or have repeatedly failed to bring about proper conduct, and (2) due to the nature of the act, the student's presence causes a continuing danger to the physical safety of the pupil or other.